SIGHTSEEING AROUND THE TROSSACHS

 Best places to visit on holiday in the Trossachs

 A boat runs daily between Port of Menteith (five minutes from Lochend) and Inchmahome between March 25 and October 31.
+It's one of the best gentle and beautiful Trossachs sightseeing trips around.

-Lording it over the Forth Valley from its own hilltop perch just across the river from Stirling Castle, this fabulously Gothic tower has mighty views from the top over Stirling, the Trossachs, and the site of Wallace’s famous victory over the English at Stirling Bridge (see Braveheart for details!).
+Lording it over the Forth Valley from its own hilltop perch just across the river from Stirling Castle, this fabulously gothic tower has mighty views from the top over Stirling, the Trossachs, and the site of Wallace’s famous victory over the English at Stirling Bridge (see Braveheart for details!).
 A spookily narrow staircase leads to a series of galleries containing all sorts of fascinating stuff, including Wallace’s 66” broadsword and William himself, recreated in 3D interactive audiovisual display.

 BATTLE OF BANNOCKBURN CENTRE

 Completed in 2014, the Battle of Bannockburn Centre is a brilliantly entertaining museum our guests say their children really love.
 Built just a longbow launch from where Robert The Bruce’s army defeated King Edward’s Army, the centre uses animated films, 3D imagery and interactive technology to bring the battle to life.
+Best to book ahead online.

 ROB ROY’S GRAVE